 A processing fee of 50 euros is charged for processing the application (Government Decree 1440/2014).
 Pay the fee to the account: FI80 1378 3000 2038 08 NDEAFIHH and write your name and the text “harkinnanvarainen lisäaika” (= a discretionary extension) in the message.
 Attach a receipt of the payment to the application.
 The application will not be processed without the payment.

 If your study entitlement ends on July 31, apply for additional time by May 15.
 If your study entitlement on 31 December, apply for additional time by 15 November.
-The discretionary extension is applied with an e-form.
+The discretionary extension is applied with this form.
 The decision to grant an extension is made by the Director of Education.

 The opportunity to study on another campus can be discussed with your PSP coach.
 In principle, a student may only undertake studies in another regional unit if this is necessary for the progress of the student’s studies.